 The modern CFO is increasingly involved in the hiring process.
 Hence, it is important to know what is going on in the operational interim management market.
-Senior consultant Adèle Demeire, who specialises in the mediation of interim managers, sets out the most important trends.
+We set out the most important trends.

 However, an experienced external project manager is often hired to steer the entire process in the right direction.
 In many cases, these are complicated implementations or projects and it is important to have someone who is able to guide the team and help where necessary.

 It's a full-time job these days to find Business Intelligence tools which are the right one for your business.
 All stakeholders must be consulted about their preferences, the nice-to-haves must be distinguished from the need-to-haves, providers of these tools must be invited to give presentations, and so on.
 In a small organisation, it is still possible to organise this in-house, but in large companies the trend is to hire an external expert to make this selection.

 There are many operational interim managers who specialise in this type of tool, for example business controllers or business analysts.
 They keep the process clear and ensure that a company chooses the BI solution that is most suitable for the organisation.
 It is very common that this professional stays on to oversee the implementation as well.

 Because of the pandemic, many companies are focusing on costs, which means that many operational interim managers within business controlling are being hired to map out the financial situation completely and in detail.
 Companies want to know exactly where they stand and whether they are future-proof, or how they can become future-proof.

 At the same time, financial controllers are also in demand.
 The reason for this, is that there is still a lot of work to be done with regard to the annual accounts, and many companies have to keep a close eye on cash flow, reporting and further digitalisation.

 Many organisations have their own business controllers, financial controllers or both, but especially due to the corona crisis, the workload has increased to such an extent that extra financial professionals are needed.